 Tascantiga is located at Escadinhas da Fonte da Pipa 2, 2710-557 Sintra, Portugal.

-Apeadeiro is a classic Sintra restaurant for eating large servings of authentic Portuguese dishes.
+Apeadeiro is an ideal Sintra restaurant for eating large servings of classic Portuguese dishes.
 Though the unassuming tasca (tavern) is a popular spot for hungry locals, we felt welcomed and comfortable during our filling mid-day meal.

 Located on the same block at Incomum, Apeadeiro’s dining room is a cavernous space with long tables and Azulejo-covered walls.
 Its menu features typical fare like Bacalhau a Bras and Alheira.